 This poll was started at the time, when the Takamachi family, Team Nakajima and the Forwards visited the Alpine family in Carnaaji.

-Also, it's mentioned at one point that the reason Vivio lacks many of the abilities she displayed in StrikerS is because her linker core was damaged during the battle on the Saint's Cradle.
-This could have been an interesting character exploration if we'd gotten to see Nanoha's reaction to having effectively magically maimed her daughter, but instead it serves solely as a blatant excuse to nerf Vivio so that she doesn't curb stomp the other girls in the tournament arc.
+Also, it's mentioned at one point that the reason Vivio lacks many of the abilities she displayed in Magical Girl Lyrical Nanoha StrikerS is because her Linker Core was damaged during the battle in the Saint's Cradle.
+This could have been an interesting character exploration if we'd gotten to see Nanoha's reaction to having effectively magically maimed her daughter, but instead it serves solely as a blatant excuse to nerf Vivio so that she doesn't curb-stomp the other girls in the tournament arc.

 Vivio does manage to regain her Sankt Kaiser form after training under Nanoha and is shown to be able to curb-stomp Einhart as hard as Sieg did, but after careful inspection it's really only an aesthetic change to signal that Vivio has started to fight like a Glass Cannon who puts herself in even more danger compared to her usual counter-hitting fighting style.
 This does signify that Vivio now has better control of her mana, but it still doesn't say anything about Vivio's Linker Core specifically.